ARMmbed/BLEIntros/Docs/AdvSamples/GATTEvo.md

 	#include "BLEDevice.h"
 ```

+Next, we'll need a few declarations:

+* A BLE object.
-Next, we'll need a few declarations: a BLE object, the LED we'll be toggling, the UUID for our custom service and a UUID for each of our characteristics (READ and WRITE).
+* The LED we'll be toggling.
+* The UUID for our custom service.
+* A UUID for each of our characteristics (READ and WRITE).
 The UUIDs provide the name of the device that the application will be looking for and the custom UUID for development.

 ```c